Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 ```
  ### Sort by Numeric / Date Columns
  Sorting any numerical / date / timestamp columns is done from lowest to highest or latest to newest.
-You can refer to the **ORDER BY** column by it's  position in the final resulting output (in this case 1)
+We can refer to the **ORDER BY** column by it's  position in the final resulting output (in this case 1)
 ```sql
 SELECT total_sales
 FROM dvd_rentals.sales_by_film_category